 12. Understand that not every family can contribute in the same way…and that's ok!
 Always consider language barriers and cultural differences and try to find other ways to engage and understand.

-The parent who works long hours with no extended family support may love to cook with her children but can’t visit your service to share this skill – perhaps she could be encouraged to share a favourite recipe by writing it down or bringing in a picture so you as educator can cook a treasured family recipe with the group.
+The parent who works long hours with no extended family support may love to cook with her/his children but can't visit your service to share this skill – perhaps she/he could be encouraged to share a favourite recipe by writing it down or bringing in a picture so you as educator can cook a treasured family recipe with the group.
 Share how it went with the addition of photos for the parent to talk about with their child later.

 The parent who doesn't speak English or who hasn't been in the country long might be able to share and label some photos of everyday items in their language that the educator can then share with the child and group.
 The educator might then send some cards made with the children and labelled with the English words home to share with this parent.

 The family that loves to garden might be encouraged to share some seeds or produce harvested from their garden to share with the children.
-The possibilities are endless – just because someone cannot engage in the way that seems obvious or easiest for the educator or service does not mean they cannot engage!
+The possibilities are endless – just because someone cannot engage in a way that seems obvious or easiest for the educator or service does not mean they cannot engage!

-By being a little creative with our communication and engagement strategies we can work towards ensuring families, parents and carers become not only active participants in their child’s learning but also feel connected and supported.
+By being a little creative with our communication and engagement strategies we can work towards ensuring families, parents and carers become not only active participants in their child's learning but also feel connected and supported.
 I hope you have found these 12 ideas helpful – now choose 1 or 2 and start taking action!

 How do you communicate with families?
 If you have an idea you would love to share why not leave it in the comments below.